 How to connect to the VPN with your VPN provider's App

-Many VPN service providers like NordVPN, IPVanish, TunnelBear, ExpressVPN, and more, offer applications you can install, which will automatically setup your VPN settings and give you easy access to start/stop your VPN connection.
-In most instance, you'll be simply required to install the application and enter your account credentials, and then you're up and running.
+Many VPN service providers like NordVPN, IPVanish, TunnelBear, ExpressVPN, and more, offer applications you can install, which will automatically set up your VPN settings and give you easy access to start/stop your VPN connection.
+In most instances, you'll simply be required to install the application and enter your account credentials, and then you're up and running.
 In our screenshots below, we're showing the efficacy in selecting a VPN server in various parts of the world using the PIA service app.

-If you'd like to get more information on VPNs, VPN service providers, or simply want to get into more detail on how VPNs function, our pals at Android Central have a VPN hub with lots of great resources available.
+If you'd like to get more information on VPNs, VPN service providers, or want to get into more detail on how VPNs function, our pals at Android Central have a VPN hub with lots of great resources available.
 Additionally, be sure to check out Android Central's current VPN deals.
 You'll be happy you did!

 We test and review VPN services in the context of legal recreational uses.
 For example: